 Established in 1986, the Very Olde St. Nick (VOSN) brand was started by Marci Palatella to capitalise on the growing demand in Japan for ultra-aged bourbon.
-As Julian Van Winkle III’s agent in the Japanese market, Palatella initially sourced stocks from Old Commonwealth distillery in Lawrenceburg, KY., before transitioning to the Heaven Hill sourced stocks of Even Kulsveen at the KBD (Willett) when Van Winkle started producing whiskey in partnership with Sazerac.
+As Julian Van Winkle III’s agent in the Japanese market, Palatella sourced stocks from Old Commonwealth distillery in Lawrenceburg, KY., before transitioning to also bottling sourced stocks from Even Kulsveen at the KBD (Willett), and other sources when Van Winkle started producing whiskey in partnership with Sazerac.
 Famed for sourcing amazing older whiskies the brand quickly gained popularity in bourbon and rye enthusiast circles.
 However, as demand for aged stocks of bourbon and rye skyrocketed across the board supplies for VOSN dried up and so for many years the brand lay dormant.
 Frustrated with being unable to source the ‘magically intense barrels of yore’ in 2015, Palatella purchased a tobacco farm in Bardstown KY and transformed it into a small craft distillery with a visitors centre.
 Named the Preservation Distillery, Palatella’s dream of bringing back brands such as VOSN and Rare Perfection had become a reality and with production beginning in October of 2017, the team at Preservation reignited their efforts to source amazing barrels for these historic brands whilst their own whisky matures.
 The distillery produces 100% bourbon, rye, and malt whiskey using locally-sourced grains that are distilled using a pot still in 1 – 3 barrel batches.
 Today the Preservation Distillery produces brands such as Wattie Boone & Sons, Cowboy Little Barrel, Rare Perfection, and Very Olde St. Nick.

 Having lain dormant for many years, the establishment of the Preservation Distillery in Bardstown, KY, filled many fans of the historic Very Olde St. Nick (VOSN) brand with hope that we would see it revived and come back into regular release with some interesting sourced stocks of bourbon and rye whiskies.
 With the release of an 8 year old age-stated rye whiskey at the end of 2018, these dreams became a reality and soon after numerous limited releases of bourbon and rye whiskies followed, each wrapped up in the same level of mystique as traditionally associated with this brand.